Lost Sanctity

 What Went Well

 Our team swiftly aligned on the game’s theme and atmosphere, fostering a cohesive vision.
-Role assignments seemed apt, promoting effective communication through frequent meetings.
-The utilization of Aseprite and strategic task delegation further streamlined our workflow.
+Role assignments went well.
+We had effective communication through frequent meetings.
+The utilization of Aseprite as standard art tool and strategic task delegation further streamlined our workflow.

 What Went Wrong